jasongrimes/grimesit-mm/_pages/services.md

 ## Full-stack web development

 Grimes IT develops web applications.
-Literally creating something out of nothing, in a certain sense.
+Converting ideas into products through code, in a sense creating something out of nothing.
 That's the main value proposition.

-What's the "full stack"?
+So what is the "full stack"?
-Think of a web app as being "stacked together", like bricks or cards, from a variety of technology choices.
+Think of a web app as being "stacked together", like bricks or a card deck, from a variety of technology choices.
+A full-stack developer can work on all the technologies up and down that stack.

+A web application stack generally includes user interfaces, data, business logic, and APIs.

 ### User interfaces